Blame vs Accountability: How To Take Responsibility

 How we shift away from blame and towards accountability will vary from person to person, based on their situation.
 The blame vs accountability game plays out in many areas: marriages, friendships, workplaces, partnerships, etc.

-As a life coach, I can work with you to better understand what is and isn’t working in your life, and create an approach to accountability tailored to you.
+As a, I can work with you to better understand what is and isn’t working in your life, and create an approach to accountability tailored to you.
 For now, though, here are some more general tips to keep in mind.

 Remember: Hold Space for Grey Area